 'You came back home a day early,' said Vicki unthinkingly.
 Her face was full of panic as she tried—and failed—to calm me down.

 Her words were enough to make me explode, but I bit my tongue.
 Jesus!
-My friend and flatmate could be so dim sometimes.
+My flatmate might be a mathematical genius, but she could be so dim sometimes.
 Did she really think that it would have been okay if I hadn't found out?

 'And, besides, I might be wrong about Chantelle.
 Maybe it was just one night, not the entire holiday,' said Vicki as she haplessly continued to pour oil, not water, onto the flames of my fury.